Shimmur/env_var_provider/README.md

 EnvVarProvider
 ==============

-Allows _dynamic_ runtime configuration of Elixir releases from system environment variables.
+Allows _dynamic_ runtime configuration of Elixir releases from system environment variables, including _type_ _conversion_ to non-string types.
 Great for running Elixir applications on modern infrastructure like Docker, Kubernetes, Mesos.

 This requires Distillery 2.0.